genesiscloud/genesis-cloud-inference-articles/art01.md

 ./bench_all.sh >bench_torch.log
 ```

-The benchmarking log will be saved in `bench_torch.log` that later will be
+The benchmarking log will be saved in `bench_torch.log`, which is later
 used for performance comparison of various deployment methods.

 ## Conclusion

-Using PyTorch and Python directly is perhaps the most simple and straightforward way
+Using PyTorch and Python **directly** is perhaps the most simple and straightforward way
-for running inference; however there exist much more performance efficient methods for
+for running inference; however there are much more performance efficient methods for
-model deployment on the GPU-enabled infrastructure.
-We will discuss these methods
+model deployment in a GPU-enabled infrastructure.
-in the subsequent articles.
+We will discuss these methods in the subsequent articles.

+**So stay tuned and keep accelerating with Genesis Cloud**